For an elderly person suffering from arthritis, not much hurts more than trying to open a can of food.

 Arthritis pain interferes too much with the quality of life for many seniors and elderly.
 Painful swollen joints make everyday items like can openers difficult to use.
 There are home remedies that help with arthritis and exercises for the wrists that help too.
 But, everyday household tools like these are also very helpful.

 Look through the options above for can openers that are easier – and less painful – to use.
 There are also automatic and manual jar openers to help seniors with arthritis or weak hands.
 Lightweight pots and pans are also very helpful at relieving arthritis pain in the kitchen.
+Don’t forget to look at easy to use toasters too!

 My top pick of the best can opener for seniors with arthritis is the Hamilton Beach model.
 It is easy to use, looks great in the kitchen, doesn’t take up a lot of room, and doesn’t break the bank either.